-The days after giving birth (for the first six weeks) are meant for recovery and to bond with your little one.
+The days after giving birth (for the first six weeks) are meant for recovery and bonding with your little one.
 It is a bittersweet experience.
-You are sleep-deprived, sore from the stitches, have engorged painful breasts, bleeding, and tired.
+You are sleep-deprived, sore from the stitches, have engorged painful breasts, bleeding, and are tired.

 But what keeps you going is the little bundle of joy that lies by your side sleeping all the time having no worries about the world.